tdilauro/Simplified-wiki/Deployment-Instructions.md

 grant all privileges on database simplified_circulation_test to simplified_test;
 ```

-# Set up the data directory
+# Set up the data directory (metadata and content only)

 On the metadata wrangler, check out the Simplified-data repository to your data directory (the directory you specified as "data_directory" in the configuration file):